AlumUSydNA/website/_includes/membership.md

 ## How can I join?

-Join the mailing list! **Joining the mailing list and joining SUGUNA are the same thign**.
+Join the mailing list! **Joining the mailing list and joining SUGUNA are the same thing**.
 This will enable you to and participate in business decisions of SUGUNA, and receive updates about the organization and events.
 If you are already a SUGUNA member, please update you contact information, such as email address.
 Membership dues are not required.